FreddyE1982/mcp2term/futures.md

 ## File operation conflict detection
 - **Purpose:** Detect and prevent conflicting edits when multiple clients edit the same file concurrently through the MCP tools.
 - **Usage:** Introduce optimistic concurrency controls to `FileEditor` that compute content hashes prior to mutation and verify they still match when applying edits.
 Expose the checksums through `FileOperationResult` so plugins and clients can warn operators about potential conflicts and offer auto-merge strategies.

+## Client onboarding banner plugins
+- **Purpose:** Allow deployments to tailor the introductory message shown after connecting, injecting organisation-specific guidance, compliance prompts, or links to documentation without editing the core client.
+- **Usage:** Extend the intro banner provider registry with plugin-discovered providers that can append new sections or rewrite existing ones.
+Plugins could surface mandatory security reminders, company hotkeys, or dynamic status indicators fetched from monitoring APIs while preserving the default capability overview for new operators.